Skip to main contentAccessibility Statement

 Neighbourhood Plans

 3.7 The Localism Act 2011 introduced rights and powers to enable communities to get directly involved in planning for their area.
 Neighbourhood planning allows communities to come together through a parish council or formal neighbourhood forum and produce a neighbourhood plan.
 Neighbourhoods can decide what they want to consider in their neighbourhood plans.
 They may allocate land for development or influence the type and design of development that comes forward.
-Neighbourhood plans must however be in general conformity with National Policy and the strategic planning policies already adopted by the Borough Council.
-They should not promote less development than set out in the Local Plan or undermine its strategic policies.
+Neighbourhood plans must however be in general conformity with National Policy and the strategic planning policies already adopted by the Council.
+They should not promote less development than that set out in the Local Plan or undermine its strategic policies.
 They are also subject to an independent Examination and need to be approved by a majority vote in a local Referendum, before they can be Made (adopted).

 3.9 Any further “made” Neighbourhood Plans will also form a part of the Development Plan and will be used to assess and determine planning applications within the Plan’s designated area.